RomanShtyk/books/architecture/Designing_Data_Intensive_Applications.md

 property of the application.
 The application may rely on the database’s atomicity and isolation properties in order to achieve **consistency**, but it’s not up to the database alone.
 Thus, the letter **C** doesn’t really belong in ACID.

+The most basic level of transaction isolation is read committed.
+It makes two guarantees:

+1. When reading from the database, you will only see data that has been committed (no dirty reads).
+2. When writing to the database, you will only overwrite data that has been committed (no dirty writes).